jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 As usual, all the code snippets in this article are interactive --- try changing that `0.5` to a `0.1` or a `0.99`.
 You can always focus a snippet and press Ctrl+Enter to rerun it, too!

 The basic idea with cellular automata is that you start with an initial grid like the one we've just generated, and then you pretend that its cells are bacteria in a petri dish.
-We'll be simulating the passage of time, during which cells are born and die.[^1]
+We simulate the passage of time, during which cells are born and die.[^1]

 The algorithm looks like this: